7h3v01c3/tutorials/ubuntu_divi_wallet_recovery_in_divi_desktop_application.md

 > **Note:** For the Final Steps, Step 2 is process order, dont change or mix.

-You're all set at recovering your Divi wallet in the Divi Desktop Application on macOS.

 ---

 > ✅ You're now fully recovered on Ubuntu like a pro.
 No GUI sorcery — just clean CLI power.